We stand with Ukraine to help keep people safe. Join us

 8. Android phone is rooted

-If you find that your Android phone is rooted and it’s not something you did yourself, malicious software is almost certainly to blame.
+If you find that your Android phone is rooted, and it’s not something you did yourself, malicious software is almost certainly to blame.
 Innocent applications have no need to gain root access to a user’s smartphone, and anything that asks for this you should get rid of immediately.

 Root access allows a program to interfere with system files that it wouldn’t normally be able to get to.
-This can cause your device to malfunction and, sometimes, corrupt the operating system to the point that it needs a complete reset or reinstall.
-Here’s how to confirm if your device is rooted:
+This can cause your device to malfunction and, sometimes, corrupt the operating system to the point that it needs a complete factory reset or reinstall.

 1. Open Settings, then tap About phone.